NaradaOates/NaradaOates/README.md

 ---

 ### About Me
 On a mission to transition into cybersecurity, specifically within Blue Team and SOC environments.
-I am currently preparing for my CompTIA A+ certification while actively building hands-on skills through home lab projects and self-directed learning to brdige the gap between theory and practice.
+I am currently preparing for my CompTIA A+ certification while actively building hands-on skills through home lab projects and self-directed learning to bridge the gap between theory and practice.

 My goal is an entry-level role in security monitoring, incident response, or IT support with a focus on security.